cambridge-collection/digitalpreservation-docs.lib.cam.ac.uk/cul-digital-preservation-policy.md

 #### 3.2.2 UK Non-Print Legal Deposit collection

-As one the six UK Legal Deposit Libraries,6 the University Library shares ownership of and responsibility for a collection of digitally published works that are made publicly available in the UK.
+As one the six UK Legal Deposit Libraries,[^6] the University Library shares ownership of and responsibility for a collection of digitally published works that are made publicly available in the UK.
 University Library staff contribute to decisions about this collection through various strategic and subject-specialist operational groups.
-The British Library ingests the digital files and maintains the systems, storage infrastructure, workflows, and processes for these materials.
+The British Library ingests the digital files and maintains the systems, storage infrastructure, workflows, and processes for these materials.[^7]

 #### 3.2.3 Websites

 The University Library does not have its own web archive but instead contributes to the UK Web Archive (UKWA), which is a collaborative initiative involving all six UK legal deposit libraries.

-Websites with a UK top-level domain (e.g., .uk, .scot, and .wales) are in scope to be crawled by the UKWA along with other websites that are in scope8 under the UK’s Non-Print Legal Deposit Regulations.
+Websites with a UK top-level domain (e.g., .uk, .scot, and .wales) are in scope to be crawled by the UKWA along with other websites that are in scope[^8] under the UK’s Non-Print Legal Deposit Regulations.
 Library staff contribute websites created by the Libraries, the University, and city of Cambridge, as well as websites relating to relevant teaching and research, to the UK Web Archive.
 The Library also supports this archive through involvement in the Legal Deposit Libraries Web Archiving Subgroup.

 #### 3.2.4 Active records and data